Token Limiting

 Token limiting uses Redis (if configured) or in-memory storage:

-- Redis: Recommended for production with multiple gateway instances.
+- Redis: recommended for production with multiple gateway instances.
 Limits are shared across all instances.

-- Memory: Used when Redis is not configured.
+- Memory: used when Redis is not configured.
 Limits are per-instance only.

 Error Handling